 - Calmly, but promptly, find a private area, like a bathroom or changing area, if the older adult begins to undress in public.

 - React to feelings of lonesomeness or a need for closeness with a nurturing pat or a hug and comforting conversation.

 - Increase the amount of exercise or physical activity the senior is engaging in.

 - Explore functional solutions.
 For example, for inappropriate undressing, provide adapted clothing created with fasteners in the back for this specific reason, or try putting trousers or dresses on backwards.

 - Respond quietly and in a matter-of-fact manner.
 Disagreeing with or embarrassing the person can exacerbate the situation; try to be gentle and patient.

 - Do not overreact.
 Providing too much affection may encourage unwanted sexual behavior, while shouting or shaming may frighten or confuse the person even more.

 - Change the environment, whether it is a new setting that does not allow for the behavior to be a cause of concern, or a new activity that redirects from the behavior altogether.

-For more assistance managing the challenging behaviors due to Alzheimer’s exhibited by someone you love, contact Heaven at Home Senior Care at 940-380-0500.
-Our caregivers are extensively trained and experienced in creative, effective dementia care practices, and we’re here to help whenever you need us.
-Our professionals can provide a free in-home consultation to discuss options for senior care in Denton and surrounding areas.
-See our full service area.
+For more assistance managing the challenging behaviors due to Alzheimer’s exhibited by someone you love, contact our companion care experts at Heaven at Home Senior Care.
+Our caregivers are extensively trained and experienced in creative, effective dementia and companion care in Denton, and we’re here to help whenever you need us.
+Our professionals can provide a free in-home consultation to discuss options for care in Denton and surrounding areas.